 Dr. Charles Nash

-Senior Vice Chancellor, The University of Alabama System
+Senior Vice Chancellor, The University of Alabama System (Retired)

-Dr. Charles Nash serves as Senior Vice Chancellor for Academic and Student Affairs for The University of Alabama System.
+Dr. Charles Nash retired as Senior Vice Chancellor for Academic and Student Affairs for The University of Alabama System.
 In his career, Charles has served as a high school science teacher, assistant band director, assistant principal, principal, assistant vice chancellor, school of education dean, and higher education accreditation administrator.
 He has served as chairman of the Chamber of Commerce of West Alabama and the United Way as well as president of the Rotary Club of Tuscaloosa.

 Former State & Local School Board Member